PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 srun python myscript.py
 ```

 The script above uses 3 nodes with 2 tasks per node and therefore 2 GPUs per node.
 This yields a total of 4 processes and each process can use 8 CPU-cores for data loading.
-Make sure your code can efficiency use 3 nodes since the queue time will be substantial for such a case.
-You might be better off using 1 or 2 nodes per job.
+An allocation of 3 nodes is substantial so the queue will be quite long.
+Try using 1 or 2 nodes per job.
+In all cases make sure that the GPUs are being used efficiently by monitoring the [GPU utilization](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing).

 ## Full script